AIBG-Vault/Serpent-Showdown/README.md

 - `ws://topic.aibg.best.hr:3000`
 - `ws://your-vps-ip:3000`

-To set up a DNS record, use your domain provider’s dashboard to create an A record pointing to your VPS
+To set up a DNS record, use your domain provider’s dashboard to create an A record pointing to your VPS.